MichaelTMiyoshi/LearningWithMiyoshi/_CommonDocuments/Rubric-AdvancedDesignDoc.md

     <td>The design and learning process is described with ample detail in such a way that readers can learn from the written document and any accompanying materials.</td>
   </tr>
 </table>

+Download and include the rubric document and include it with your design document.

+The design document may be formatted according to the student’s liking.
+However, please use a font no smaller than 9 point and no larger than 12 point.
+Fonts with serifs are somewhat easier to read.